LearnersGuild/interview-challenge-apprenticeship-b/README.md

 # IceCreamery

-A community for ice cream lovers to rate their favourite flavors.
+A community for ice cream lovers to rate their favorite flavors.

 Part of the application has already been built for you.
 Your job is to take it to completion.